cbuchner1/ccminer/README.txt

-                  Store the share diff of second nonce(s) in most algos Hardware monitoring thread to get more accurate power readings Small changes for the quiet mode & max-log-rate to reduce logs Add bitcore and a compatible jha algo (quark and jackpot to fix)
+                  Store the share diff of second nonce(s) in most algos Hardware monitoring thread to get more accurate power readings Small changes for the quiet mode & max-log-rate to reduce logs Add bitcore and a compatible jha algo

   Dec.
 21th 2016  v1.8.4
                   Improve streebog based algos, veltor and sib (from alexis work)